tar1na/mcp-mem0/README.md

 ### Security & Isolation

 - **`userId` is REQUIRED** for all operations
-- **`sessionId` is OPTIONAL** for conversation-level isolation
 - Users can only access their own memories
-- Sessions provide additional privacy boundaries
+- Simple and secure user isolation
-- No cross-user or cross-session data leakage
+- No cross-user data leakage

 ## Building Your Own Server